 7. Consulting

-Are you ready to make the most of the knowledge and experience that you’ve built up throughout the course of your career?
+Are you ready to make the most of the knowledge and experience that you’ve built up throughout your career?
 Consulting can be an appealing option for retired professionals who’d like to share their wealth of knowledge with others in exchange for a fee.

 Businesses often work with consultants to gain access to specialist knowledge and advice that’ll help them make improvements and increase their success.
 For example, a local company or individual might need help implementing new procedures or training every few months.
 You might well be surprised at how valuable your skills are to others.

-Consultants usually work on building up a reliable client base which will call on their skills as and when needed.
-Networking is usually the main way of building up a client base in this space, so it’s important to have your LinkedIn profile polished and to spend time each week meeting people from your network and beyond.
+Consultants usually work on building a reliable client base that will call on their skills when needed.
+Networking is usually the main way of forming a client base in this space, so it’s important to have your LinkedIn profile polished and to spend time each week meeting people from your network and beyond.

-It can also be helpful to create a professional-looking website that provides information about your skills and experience, details of the services you offer, and any testimonials from satisfied clients.
+It can also be helpful to create a professional website that provides information about your skills and experience, details of the services you offer, and any testimonials from satisfied clients.

-Many people also promote their website on their social channels.
-And you can try using websites like Guru and Upwork to list yourself as a consultant and apply for regular or one-off consultancy opportunities.
+Many people also promote their website on their social media channels.
+And, you can try websites like Guru and Upwork to list yourself as a consultant and apply for regular or one-off opportunities.

 Ready to get started as a consultant?